rayguna/NoTes/my_notes.md

 1. For python to work on render, I had to access the shell and manually installed the dependencies using the command, e.g., pip3 install matplotlib.
 2. Use Bokeh in place of matplotlib for a dynamic plotting.

+## Q. Landing and signed in page

+1. Made the sign in page to work using if-else conditions.
+Pass data to signed in page partials via the index controller.

 # Appendix:

 ## A. References